Stefan and Geirald ~ Legends Stories for Kids

-“The giant will trouble you no more,” said Geirald to the king, holding out the head.
-The king fell on his neck and kissed him, and cried joyfully that he was the bravest knight in all the world, and that a feast should be made for him and Stefan, and that the great deed should be proclaimed throughout the kingdom.
-Geirald’s heart swelled with pride, and he almost forgot that it was Stefan, and not he, who had slain the giant.
+"The giant will trouble you no more," said Geirald to the king, holding out the head.
+The king fell on his neck and kissed him, and cried joyfully that he was the bravest knight in all the world.
+A feast should be made for him and Stefan, and that the great deed should be proclaimed throughout the kingdom!
+Geirald's heart swelled with pride, and he almost forgot that it was Stefan, and not he, who had slain the giant.

 The lady was now old enough to govern her own kingdom, and was looking for the right husband to help her in managing the affairs.
-Prince after prince had offered himself, but the young queen would have nothing to say to any of them, and at last told her ministers that if she was to have a husband at all she must choose him for herself, as she would certainly not marry any of those whom they had selected for her.
+Prince after prince had offered himself, but the young queen would have nothing to say to any of them.
+At last she told her ministers that if she was to have a husband at all she must choose him for herself, as she would certainly not marry any of those whom they had selected for her.

 And so she was.
 When the feast was over, she asked the king, her guardian, if he would allow Geirald, the hero known to have defeated the robbers and slain the giant, to fight a tournament the next day with one of her pages.
 The king gladly gave his permission.
 He ordered the tournament lists to be made ready, never doubting that the great champion would be eager for such a chance of adding to their fame.
 Little did he guess that Geirald had done all he could to persuade Stefan to steal secretly out of the castle with him during the night: "For," said Geirald, "I don't believe they will set a page against me at all, but a well-proven knight, and how can I, so young and untried, stand up against him?"

-“The honor will be all the higher if you gain the day,” answered Stefan; but Geirald would listen to nothing, and only declared that he did not care about honor, and would rather be alive than have every honor in the world heaped on him.
+"The honor will be all the higher if you gain the day," answered Stefan; but Geirald would listen to nothing, and only declared that he did not care about honor or this land or anyone in it, and would just as soon return home with the honors already won and be done with the whole affair.
 Escape he would, and as Stefan had sworn to give him his company, he must come along.

 Whether Geirald was right or not in thinking that the so-called page would really be a well-proven knight, it is certain that Stefan's task was much harder than he had expected.
 Three times, Stefan and the page came together with a crash which made their horses reel.
 Once, Stefan knocked the helmet off his foe, and received in return such a blow that he staggered in his saddle.
 Shouts went up from the lookers-on, as first one and then the other seemed gaining the victory.
 At last Stefan planted his spear in the armor which covered his opponent's breast and bore him steadily backward.
 "Unhorsed! unhorsed!" cried the people.
 Stefan then dismounted and helped the page to rise.